Pro-Tip: Rafting Near Portland, Oregon

 The river winds its way through a beautiful desert canyon where wildlife abounds.
 It is common to see river otter, wild mustangs, beaver, golden or bald eagles, and osprey.
 With a perfect mix of flat water and exciting rapids, the Deschutes is a great place to practice stand-up paddleboarding or inflatable kayaking and your paddling skills.

-The Clackamas is closer to Portland than the Deschutes, and its peak season is in late spring and early summer (March - June).
+The Upper Clackamas River is closer to Portland than the Deschutes, and its peak season is in late spring and early summer (March - June).
 In the spring season the rapids are bigger and the minimum age is 12 years old.
 In the summer (June - August) the rapids are smaller, but more technical, but sometimes it is too low to run.
 A half-day trip on the Clack, as it's lovingly known, will have you experiencing a quintessential Pacific Northwest river.

 Even closer to Portland (less than an hour!), but with a much shorter season is the Sandy River Gorge.
 During the spring months (late April to mid-June) you can spend a potentially soggy, but beautiful day on the Sandy in Class III/IV rapids.

-The White Salmon is located in Washington in the Columbia River Gorge and is a gorgeous, adventurous half-day whitewater trip.
+The White Salmon River is located in Washington in the Columbia River Gorge and is a gorgeous, adventurous half-day whitewater trip.
 The narrow river gorge is lush and green with waterfalls trickling through.
 The drive alone along I-84 to get there is worth it and you can spend some time in Hood River or White Salmon while you're in the area.

 Another great half-day trip in the Columbia River Gorge is on the Lower Hood River.
 In a few short hours, you'll go through solid Class II-III rapids and see stunning views of Mt.
 Hood from the river.